Helping Dairies Prosper and Expand

 - Can be emptied with a pump.

-Dairy manure lagoons are inherently anaerobic (lack oxygen) and the raw bacteria that is present stops working in the absence of oxygen.
-The lagoon doesn’t decompose solids if left on its own and degradation must occur under septic conditions which are slow, odorous, and yield incomplete conversions of waste.
-Some of the untreated lagoon biological processes convert hydrogen and sulfur to form hydrogen sulfide and transform carbon into methane.
-Other carbon will be converted to organic acids that create low pH conditions in the basin and make the water more difficult to treat and promote odor formation.
+Dairy manure lagoons are inherently anaerobic (lack oxygen) and therefore the raw bacteria that is present stops working due to the absence of oxygen.
+Solids, if left on their own, don’t decompose in dairy waste lagoons.
+As a result, degradation must occur under septic conditions which are slow, odorous, and yield incomplete conversions of waste.

 Manure lagoons need bacteria having specific strains of microbes that are very effective in degrading difficult swine and dairy waste, including cellulosic materials and whey.
 Treated lagoons with specially selected bacillus will maintain liquid slurry, break up and prevent build-up of solids and reduce nitrates.